Downsizing for Retirement: 5 Things to Know Before You Move

 - One-level or main-level living?
 This becomes increasingly important as you age.

-- Condo or single family home?
+- Condo or single-family home?
 Both are great options in Clark County.

 - HOA or independence?
 HOA handles maintenance; independence means you control it.